neostrada/neostrada-whmcs/README.md

 ### Step 2
 #### WHMCS 7.X or later
 If you're using WHMCS 7 or later, download the file `/resources/domains/dist.whois.json` from your hosting account.
-Search for the extesions you want to check and remove them from the file.
+Search for the extensions you want to check and remove them from the file.
 Then edit the file and put the code below on top, after `[`.

 ```
 {